 For more information about this method and a full example answer, take a look at our guide to behavioral interviews.
 While this is a guide to Facebook’s behavioral interview, the method and example can apply to any company.

 This method will help you to understand the structure of a good answer.
-This is a good first step, BUT just knowing the method is not enough, as you also need to be able to apply the steps in interview conditions.
+This is a good first step, BUT just knowing the method is not enough.
+Once you’re in command of the subject matter, you’ll want to practice answering questions.